psarando/shire-reckoning/README.md

 with the dates starting at the top of the left column and advancing vertically down the column, then continuing the next week in the next column (again counting dates from top to bottom), but this is the `Vertical` layout Tolkien used in his example Shire Calendar at the beginning of Appendix D.

+#### Shire-reform

+> The Shire-folk introduced one small innovation of their own (eventually also adopted in Bree), which they called Shire-reform.
+> They found the shifting of the weekday names in relation to dates from year to year untidy and inconvenient.
+>
+> -- J.R.R.
+Tolkien, The Lord of the Rings Appendix D

+Once Shire-reform was enacted (before Bilbo's time), every year of the Shire Calendar always started on the first day of the week and always ended on the last day of the week, by not assigning a day of the week to Mid-year's Day or the Overlithe.

+That means all other days in the Shire Calendar will always fall on the same day of the week year after year.
+So "1 Yule" is always on a Highday, "2 Yule" is always on a Sterday, and Bilbo's and Frodo's birthday is always on a Mersday in every year!

+This project borrows the layout of the [Shire-Reckoning.com calendar](http://shire-reckoning.com/calendar.html) which shows Mid-year's Day and the Overlithe sharing a cell with the other Lithe days, because I also found it tidy to display these days-without-a-weekday in this manner.
+Just keep in mind that only "1 Lithe" was considered to be on a Highday (but not Mid-year's Day), and only "2 Lithe" was on a Sterday (but not Overlithe).

 #### Reckoning start dates